Setting Inventory Costing Preferences

 Note:

-With this setting, when a transaction is entered and saved, the item uses average costing for that point in time.
-Later, when costing runs according to the custom schedule, NetSuite corrects the cost on that transaction.
+With this setting, when you enter and save a transaction, the item uses average costing at that moment.
+Later, when costing runs according to the custom schedule, NetSuite updates the cost on that transaction.

-When you choose this setting, the following fields are available to determine the costing schedule:
+When you choose this setting, you'll see these fields to set the costing schedule:

-• Earliest Custom Schedule Start Time – The earliest time to initiate the inventory costing process
+• Earliest Custom Schedule Start Time – The earliest time to start the inventory costing process

-• Latest Custom Schedule End Time – The latest time to initiate the inventory costing process
+• Latest Custom Schedule End Time – The latest time to start the inventory costing process

-• Respect Inventory Costing Time Restrictions on Weekends – Enable this preference if you prefer not to run the costing process during weekends.
+• Respect Inventory Costing Time Restrictions on Weekends – Set this preference if you don't want the costing process to run during weekends.

 • Every hour – After each transaction successfully saves, NetSuite processes the inventory costing impact for these transactions one time per hour.